fubark/cosmic/ui/README.md

 You'll notice that we imported all widgets from the stock widget library as well as our custom root widget named Counter.
 It's also being wrapped around an App helper which sets up a window, a graphics context, a default allocator, feeds mouse/keyboard events into the ui module, and starts the app in an update loop.

 ### Widget structure.
 Widgets are defined as plain structs.
 You can define properties that can be fed into your widget with a special `props` property.
 The props struct can contain default values.
 Non default values will have comptime checks when they are copied over from Frames.
 Any other property besides the `props` is effectively state variables of a widget instance.
 Some public methods are reserved as widget hooks.
-These hooks are called at different times in the widget's lifecycle and include `init, postInit, deinit, build, postUpdate, layout, render, postRender`.
+These hooks are called at different times in the widget's lifecycle and include `init, postInit, deinit, build, postUpdate, layout, render, renderCustom`.
 Not declaring one of them will automatically use a default implementation.
 Each hook contains a context param which lets you invoke useful logic related to the ui.
 Here is what a widget might look like:
 ```zig
 pub const Counter = struct {
     props: struct {